 - Butted spoke: a process that sees the center of the spoke being made thinner than the outer sections.
 When done correctly, this is known to encourage spoke flex away from weak points, therefore leading to improved durability at a lower weight.
 Double butted means two different thicknesses and triple butted means three thicknesses

 - Cartridge bearing: in this system, bearings are contained in a cartridge that features the ball bearings, and inner and outer race as one unit.
 The outer race is a tight press-fit into the hub shell, while the axle contacts the inner race.
 These items are considered perishable, where old ones are taped out and new cartridges pressed in place

 - Center Lock: a Shimano spline system for mounting a brake rotor onto the hub

-- Clincher: the most common type of tyre system on a road bike.
-Here a bead on the tyre locks with a lip on the rim.
-Clincher tyres use inner tubes to hold air
+- Clincher: the most common type of tire system on a road bike.
+Here a bead on the tire locks with a lip on the rim.
+Clincher tires use inner tubes to hold air

 - Cup and cone bearing: the alternative to cartridge bearing hubs is cup and cone.
 It's most common on entry-level wheels and all those sold by Shimano.
 These feature loose ball bearings that run on a permanent outer bearing race, with a cone shaped inner race that can be adjusted.